 U.S. Food and Drug Administration (FDA).
 Food Safety for Moms-To-Be.
 Retrieved April 09, 2010

-FAQs from users: 'In pregnancies achieved with IVF or ICSI, do fetuses grow at the same rate than in natural pregnancies?', 'I am 15 weeks and not feeling baby move, should I be worried?', 'Should I have an amniocentesis even if it is not required in my case?' and 'Is it OK to exercise in the fourth month of pregnancy?'.
+FAQs from users: 'In pregnancies achieved with IVF or ICSI, do fetuses grow at the same rate than in natural pregnancies?', 'I am 15 weeks and not feeling baby move, should I be worried?', 'Should I have an amniocentesis even if it is not required in my case?', 'Is it OK to exercise in the fourth month of pregnancy?', 'What are the measurements of a four-month-old foetus?', 'Can you tell if it is a boy or a girl in the fourth month of pregnancy?' and 'What medical tests are performed in the fourth month of pregnancy?'.